Format and Template

 Headings and Subheadings:

-• Main sections (1.
-Introduction, 2.
-Research Content, 3.
+Main sections (1.
+Introduction, 2., 3., 4.
+Titles of specific research sections, 5.
 Conclusion) should be in bold, font size 14, with 12 pt before and 6 pt after.
+The numbering of major sections should not exceed five.

 Tables and Figures: